Important facts

 Conducting the audit review (data analysis, interviews, observations)

-The preparation is followed by the actual execution of the audit.
-In this phase, the auditors collect relevant information and evaluate the processes using various methods.
-These include
+The preparation phase is followed by the actual conduct of the audit.
+During this phase, the auditors gather relevant information and evaluate the processes using various methods.
+These include:

 - Data analysis: Auditors check company data, reports and documentation to identify deviations or irregularities.